-Guidance on how to determine whether or not there is a significant residual impact, and how to calculate financial offsets or quantify land based offsets is in Planning Scheme Policy 1 - Environmental Significance.
+Guidance on how to determine whether or not there is a significant residual impact, and how to calculate financial offsets or quantify land based offsets is provided in City Plan Planning Scheme Policy 1 - Environmental Significance.

-Vegetation protection orders will continue to apply.
-Vegetation Protection Orders protect significant trees across Redland City, including trees of cultural, amenity or historic significance under Local Law 6.
-Local Law 6 will continue to apply now that the new planning scheme is in effect.
-Local Law 6 works in combination with the Environmental Significance Overlay of the Redland City Plan, which seeks to manage the impacts of development on matters of national, state and local environmental significance.
+Vegetation Protection Orders (VPO) will continue to apply.
+VPO protect significant trees across Redland City, including trees of cultural, amenity or historic significance under Local Law 6.
+Local Law 6 will continue to apply now that City Plan is in effect.
+Local Law 6 works in combination with the Environmental Significance Overlay of City Plan, which seeks to manage the impacts of development on matters of national, state and local environmental significance.

 The new overlay provides a more up to date consideration of important values, is mapped based on the requirements of the State Planning Policy and shows matters of both state and local environmental significance.

-One particular change is that the overlay map is removed from lots that are:
+One particular change is that the Matters of Local Environmental Significance category of the Environmental Significance Overlay has been removed from lots that are:

 - less than 1,000m2;